Gaming Addiction: Symptoms and Responses

 Signs of excessive gaming are:

-sacrificing other priorities such as food, sleep, work, school or relationships in order to game
+sacrificing other priorities such as food, sleep, work, school or relationships to game

 playing without enjoyment for protracted periods